wheelercj/til/content/posts/spaced-repetition.md

 +++
 title = 'Spaced repetition'
 date = 2020-05-25T10:31:15-08:00
-lastmod = 2021-09-20T06:32:33-08:00
+lastmod = 2025-02-06T18:31:35-08:00
 +++

 Giving yourself a chance to _almost_ forget something you've learned before testing yourself on it again will help you learn faster.
 The more times you've reviewed something, the longer the time periods between each review should be.
 Software such as [Anki](https://apps.ankiweb.net/) help automate the process by figuring out how long those time periods in between reviews should be.
-If you use Anki, you might be interested in [fsrs4anki](https://github.com/open-spaced-repetition/fsrs4anki), a free scheduler for Anki that uses the "Free Spaced Repetition Scheduler" algorithm.
+If you use Anki, you should know about [Anki's new scheduler: FSRS](https://til.chriswheeler.dev/ankis-new-scheduler-fsrs/).

 Flashcard apps are great for small pieces of information, but [retrospective revision timetables](https://www.youtube.com/watch?v=b7o09a7t4RA) may be better when entire topics need to be reviewed.